 What are customs procedures?
 Things to know about customs procedures

 What does the customs dossier set include?

 What is a customs clearance dossier?
-Customs documents are a collection of documents and information necessary to carry out customs procedures when importing or exporting goods.
+Customs documents are a collection of documents and information necessary to carry out customs procedures when importing/exporting goods.
 Customs documents include:

 • Customs declaration or documents replacing customs declaration:

-A document that describes in detail the goods, value, and other related information.
+A document that describes the goods in detail, their value and other related information.
 Customs declarations can be paper or electronic.

 • Related documents:

-Including documents such as goods purchase and sale contracts, commercial invoices, transport documents, documents certifying the origin of goods, import and export licenses and other documents related to goods.
+Goods purchase and sale contracts, commercial invoices, transport documents, documents certifying the origin of goods, import-export licenses and other documents related to goods.

+What are customs procedures?
+Things to know about customs procedures